P. K. Monnappa

-Rao Bahadur Pemmanda K. Monnappa was a police officer of South India.
-He served in three Southern states, Madras (before its disintegration), Hyderabad (Andhra Pradesh) and Mysore (Karnataka), at different times.
-However he is to be best remembered for his contributions towards the integration of Hyderabad into the Union.
-Monnappa had a career in the Public Service reflected by his titles and medals.
+Rao Bahadur Pemmanda K. Monnappa (P.K.
+Monappa, IPS) was Karnataka's first police chief.
+He served in three Southern states, Madras (before its disintegration), Hyderabad (Andhra Pradesh), and Mysore (Karnataka), at different times.
+However, he is to be best remembered for his contributions towards integrating Hyderabad into the Union.
+Monnappa had a career in Public Service reflected by his titles and medals.

 Biography

 P. K. Monnappa was born and brought up in Kodagu, India.
-He joined as a Police Inspector in Madras service in the 1920s and served in various levels until he rose up to the position of Inspector-General of Police in Madras province in 1948.
+He joined as a Police Inspector in Madras service in the 1920s and served at various levels until he became Inspector-General of Police in Madras province in 1948.
 Those days Andhra Pradesh was divided between the British Indian province of Madras and the princely state of Hyderabad.
 He was made Inspector-General of Police, the highest position in the police of Hyderabad State, after Operation Polo.
 He had served the regions of Kurnool and Guntur in Andhra Pradesh.
 Monnappa was instrumental in suppressing the Razakars rebellion in Andhra Pradesh as the Inspector-General of Police.
 The then Union Home Minister, Sardar Vallabbhai Patel, had chosen Monnappa to quell the mutiny in Hyderabad.

-He became the Inspector-General of Andhra state from 1953 and of Mysore from 1956.
+He became the Inspector-General of Andhra state in 1953 and of Mysore from 1956.
 Later, after the reorganisation of the States in the country in 1956, Monnappa became the first Inspector General of Police of Karnataka State, which was then called the Mysore State, under the S. Nijalingappa government.
-Known for his simplicity and integrity, he was a disciplined and efficient administrator.
+He was a disciplined and efficient administrator known for his simplicity and integrity.
 Monnappa became an inspiration for generations of police officers.
-By the year 1959 he retired from police service.
+By the year 1959, he retired from police service.

 Title

 Rao Bahadur (also Rai Bahadur; abbreviated R.B.) was a title of honour accompanied by a medal, issued in India during the era of British rule, to individuals who have performed great service to the nation.
-Known as Roy Bahadur in Bengal, Khan Bahadur among Muslims and Parsis and Sardar Bahadur among Sikhs, it is the equivalent of an OBE (Order of the British Empire).
-Literally translated, "Rao" implies prince, and "Bahadur" means most honorable.
+Known as Roy Bahadur in Bengal, Khan Bahadur among Muslims and Parsis, and Sardar Bahadur among Sikhs, it is the equivalent of an OBE (Order of the British Empire).
+Translated, "Rao" implies prince, and "Bahadur" means most honorable.
 Rao Sahib (also Rai Sahib) and Diwan Bahadur were other titles awarded by the Raj to Indians.

-During the British Raj, Mr. Monnappa became a police inspector, was made an officer of the IP (Imperial Police) cadre, and eventually he became the Director General of Police of Madras State.
+During the British Raj, Mr. Monnappa became a police inspector, was made an officer of the IP (Imperial Police) cadre, and eventually, he became the Director General of Police of Madras State.
 The Raj, in recognition of his meritorious service, conferred on him the title ‘Rao Saheb’, at first, and, later, ‘Rao Bahadur’.